paritytech/polkadot-sdk/src/api/chainHead_unstable_unpin.md

 Has no effect if the `followSubscription` is invalid or stale.

 If this function returns an error, then no block must have been unpinned.
-Implementations are expected to start unpinning the blocks only it has made sure that all the blocks could be unpinned.
+Implementations are expected to start unpinning the blocks only after it has made sure that all the blocks could be unpinned.

 ## Possible errors